What are the Core Web Vitals

 When you manage to pass mobile Core Web Vitals it will become a lot easier to also pass the Desktop Core Web Vitals (if you are not passing them already).
 This is because your average mobile device is slower because of lower bandwidth, less memory and less CPU power then your average desktop.

-Core Web VitalsCore Web Vitals Core Web Vitals
+What are the Core Web VitalsCore Web Vitals What are the Core Web Vitals